per1234/EEPROMallocation/README.md

 #### Usage
 See **EEPROMallocation.ino** for demonstration of library usage.

-`EEPROMallocation.setRange(startAddress[, endAddress])` - Set the range of EEPROM addresses that can be allocated
+`EEPROMallocation.setRange(startAddress[, endAddress])` - Set the range of EEPROM addresses that can be allocated.
 - Parameter: **startAddress** - The first address of the EEPROM range available for allocation.
+The initial value is 0.
   - Type: unsigned int
 - Parameter(optional): **endAddress** - The last address of the EEPROM range available for allocation.
-The default value is the last EEPROM address.
+The default value is the last EEPROM address(AVR only).
+The initial value is the last EEPROM address for AVR or 511 otherwise.
   - Type: unsigned int
 - Returns: `true` = success, `false` = invalid range
   - Type: boolean